Statistics of Bladder Cancer

 Bladder cancer is the fourth most common form of cancer among men.

-It is estimated that almost 15,000 people will die of bladder cancer in 2012.
+It is estimated that over 15,000 people will die of bladder cancer in 2013.